amandajyounes/UCLA_fallfest_2022/README.md

 --------------------------------
 ## Registration
 - This is a hackathon for UCLA and UC Berkeley students only
-- To sign up, register using [this link]().
+- To sign up, register using [this form](https://forms.gle/fJFv116oVi8bctWe7).
 You will be able to form your own group of up to 5 students or be placed in a group

 ## Details
 - All projects must use Qiskit, the open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.
 You can learn more about Qiskit and begin getting familiar [here](https://qiskit.org/learn/)